 Where to Get Help Creating a Revocable Living Trust

 Estate planning is not appropriate for the do-it-yourselfer (i.e., no downloaded or formbook documents, with no legal counseling.)
 The potential for failure and its consequences are too high.
-You should also avoid bargain basement trusts prepared by non-lawyers, paralegals and even general practice attorneys who do not specialize in estate plannng.
-Estate planning involves many complex considerations involving topics such as a multitude of ta
+You should also avoid bargain basement trusts prepared by non-lawyers, paralegals and even attorneys selling cut-rate plans.
+Estate planning involves many complex considerations involving topics such as a multitude of tax issues.
+As with most things in life, with estate planning, you’ll likely get what you pay for.

-Instead, consult with a qualified estate planning attorney who will design, draft, and implement your revocable living trust, according to your individual goals and needs.
+To fully provide for yourself and your loved ones, consult with an experienced and qualified estate planning attorney who will design, draft, and implement your revocable living trust, according to your individual goals and needs.